stevana/stateful-pbt-with-fakes/README.md

   Left _err -> error "nextState: impossible, we checked for success in precondition"
 ```

-We assume that we’ll only ever look at the `nextState` when the
+We assume that we'll only ever look at the `nextState` when the
 `precondition` holds.

-Using these two functions we can implement QuickCheck’s `Arbitrary` type
+Using these two functions we can implement QuickCheck's `Arbitrary` type
-class for `Commands` which let’s us generate and shrink `Commands`:
+class for `Commands` which let's us generate and shrink `Commands`:

 ``` haskell
 instance StateModel state => Arbitrary (Commands state) where